Akaspreet/Traffix/Traffic-Rules-Violation-Detection-master/README.md

 ![Figure 8](images/detail.png)

-Figure 8: details of rule violation
+Figure 8: Details of rule violation

 Also the admin/user can delete the records if he gets a false positive.
 But there will never a record deleted.
 The database has a marker of which file have been archived.
 If we want to retrieve a record from the deleted once, then the admin needs to go to the archive window.
 There he can restore any record he wants.
 The user can also search for a vehicle, with its license number, its color, or date of a rule violation.
 The license number has text prediction so the user will be sure while typing a license number that it exists.